The RESTORE Act

 Thirty percent of the RESTORE Act funds will go to projects directly outlined in this plan.
 It is likely the restoration plan will include several sediment diversions, which have been shown to rebuild and sustain coastal environments in the Mississippi River Delta.

-The council will also direct another 30 percent of the RESTORE Act's funding to the states through the Oil Spill Impact Allocation Formula, which is based on factors like population, miles of shoreline oiled and distance to the rig.
+The RESTORE Council will also direct another 30 percent of the RESTORE Act's funding to the states through the Oil Spill Impact Allocation Formula, which is based on factors like population, miles of shoreline oiled and distance to the rig.
 This 30 percent will go toward eligible restoration activities consistent with the goals and objectives of the plan and must be approved by the Council.